Netr0n07/Plan-Together/readme.md

 ## Storyline

-In a world where everyone’s calendar is packed, PlanTogather is your airship.
+In a world where everyone’s calendar is packed, PlanTogether is your airship.
 You set up the deck (event), invite the crew (participants) with a link, and each person marks when they can sail (availability).
 The app crunches everyone’s inputs and shows the best time window so you can simply meet.

 ## Screenshots